develprr/metamatic-blog/_posts/2023-05-19-how-to-create-event-driven-data-flow-with-websockets-and-kafka.markdown

 to store and access huge amounts of data in databases without choking them, let's touch the other side of the coin now.

-## Who needs a lubricated system?
+## Who needs a lubricated engine?

-Namely, it is not going to be helpful to access and store your data easily if you can't make it smoothly flow to every place where it is needed.
+It is not helpful helpful to access your data easily if you can't make it smoothly flow to every place where it is needed.
-Just as any combustion engine needs to be lubricated with the best synthetic oils to work properly and smoothly, also every business system aneeds to be lubricated the same way in order to serve as a relieable cash cow.
+Just as any combustion engine needs to be lubricated with the best synthetic oils to work properly and smoothly, the same way every business system needs to be lubricated as well in order to serve as a relieable cash cow.

 When something is changed in a database, we want that change to timely propagate from the database into all systems that depend on that data.
 Tuning organization's systems to communicate with each